-Pour the contents of the bag under running water and enjoy!
-If you do not wish to use the entire bag at once, you may store the remainder in a tightly sealed container.
-This milk bath may get clumpy over time with humidity but this does not compromise the product.
+Pour the desired amount (2 tbsp or 1/4 cup) under running water and enjoy!
+This milk bath may get clumpy over time due to humidity but this does not compromise the product.

-Ingredients: Goat milk, Avena sativa (Oat) kernel flour, Sodium chloride, Honey powder
+Ingredients: Goat milk powder, Avena sativa (Oat) kernel flour, Sodium chloride, Honey powder